KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Connections Made

+I chatted with Thibaud Colas about his sustainability talk and got some tips from him.

+I listened in on a conversation with Lee Trout and Adam Fast and learned about some new tools.

+I pointed out Chris May's HTMX to Philip, a UI developer.
+He didn't know about HTMX and found it very enlightening.

 I chatted with Jay Miller about how DEFNA could better serve Black Python Devs and reported feedback.

-I chatted with Thibaud Colas about his sustainability talk and got some tips from him.

-I connected Thibaud with myself, Nicole, and Peter to talk about DjangoCon US website improvements.

 I found out from Frank Wiles that there is some early talk about a possible Lawrence Django event.

 I chatted with Simon Willison about some of my work duties, and he identified them as senior level.
 He told me about his excitement for his upcoming trip to see the [V & E Simonetti Historic Tuba Collection](https://www.atlasobscura.com/places/v-e-simonetti-historic-tuba-collection).

-I spent some much needed time with Lacey Henschel.
+I spent some much needed quality time with Lacey Henschel.
 She told me that I can learn anything. :)

 I met Django Fellow Sarah Boyce for the first time.
 We chatted about her work and DjangoCon Europe.

-I listened in on a conversation with Lee Trout and Adam Fast and learned about some new tool:
+Sarah recently gave an excellent talk about contributing to Django package.

+I connected Thibaud with myself, Nicole, and Peter to talk about DjangoCon US website improvements and forking.

 <!--
-Paul, Alex psychological safety for newcomers
-Monica
-Adam
+After avidly following each other on social media, Sanjeets Joodnan

+Conversation with Carol

 Noah and Jib- MongoDB

-Sanjeets Joodnan
-Philip- htmx talk
+Tools list

-Sarah's talk
+Sarah's talk link
 -->

 <sub>[**back to top**](#table-of-contents)</sub>